Inbibo/shift_docs/docs/reference/shift_catalogs/workflow.md

 </figure>

 Operator for external input.
 To define external data, this operator requires the user to create out plugs for it.

-    @param code str: code name of the operator.
-    @param parent shift.core.workflow.SWorkflow: the workflow owning the operator.

 <i>Allows creation of custom plugs.</i>